 These are some the most important books I have read, outlined and studied as I’ve grown as a writer since 1991, and I have all these in my library.
+CLICK HERE to read my reviews of most of the books below, as I reread them in preparation for finishing my novel Silver Skies 1996 Version.
 I have put the best books in bold italics.
 All of these books have shaped me as a writer, but those whose influence have made the strongest impact on me as a writer are in bold and italics.
 Click on the book’s link (below) to learn more about the book.

 For beginning creative writers: [Writing Dialogue]; [Beginnings, Middles & Ends]; [How to Write Science Fiction & Fantasy]; [Description]; [Characters & Viewpoint]; [Scene & Structure]; [Plot]; [Getting the Words Right]; [On Writing Romance]; [Roget’s Descriptive Word Finder]; [The Complete Guide to Editing Your Fiction]; [The Elements of Style]; [On Writing Well]; [Roget’s Super Thesaurus].

 For intermediate creative writers: [Crafting Scenes]; [Creating Plot]; [Conflict, Action & Suspense]; [Setting]; [Voice & Style]; [How to Grow a Novel]; [Stein on Writing]; [Mastering Point of View]; [Theme & Strategy]; [The Joy of Writing Sex]; [Save the Cat!].